ahra3/RAG-PROEJCT/readme.md

-🧬 Onboarding Assistant — RAG System for Umbrella Corporation
+# 🧬 **Onboarding Assistant — RAG System for Umbrella Corporation**

-A Retrieval-Augmented Generation (RAG) onboarding chatbot built with LangChain, ChromaDB, and Streamlit
+*A Retrieval-Augmented Generation (RAG) onboarding chatbot built with LangChain, ChromaDB, and Streamlit*

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0e/Umbrella_Corporation_logo.svg" alt="Umbrella Corporation Logo" width="110"/>

+---

-📘 Overview
+## 📘 **Overview**

-This project implements a Retrieval-Augmented Generation (RAG) onboarding assistant for the fictional Umbrella Corporation from the Resident Evil universe.
+This project implements a **Retrieval-Augmented Generation (RAG)** onboarding assistant for the fictional **Umbrella Corporation** from the *Resident Evil* universe.
 The goal is to simulate a modern AI-powered internal onboarding tool that helps new employees navigate corporate policies, internal procedures, and company regulations.

 The system combines:

-Generative AI for natural, context-aware responses

-Vector-based retrieval to ground answers on real internal documents

-Synthetic employee profiles to personalize the onboarding experience

-A user-friendly UI built with Streamlit

-The result is a realistic AI assistant capable of answering questions about policies, work guidelines, safety protocols, and employee benefits using both document-augmented knowledge and user-specific attributes.

-🧠 Project Architecture & Technical Stack

-The assistant is designed using modern modular AI architecture, centered around the RAG pipeline:

-🔗 1.
-LangChain

-LangChain orchestrates the entire workflow:

-Manages the LLM interaction

-Handles prompt templates for personalization

-Connects the LLM with the vector store retriever

-Provides tools for document loading, splitting, and retrieval chains

-Using LangChain ensures the application is scalable, maintainable, and easily extendable for real-world use.

-🗃️ 2.
-Chroma Vector Database

-Company policies (PDF) are embedded and stored in a Chroma vector database:

-Text is chunked and embedded (using an embedding model)

-Chroma stores and indexes the documents

-Queries retrieve the most relevant context passages

-This enables the assistant to provide fact-grounded answers with high relevance and low hallucination.

-🤖 3.
-Large Language Model (LLM)

-The LLM (e.g., OpenAI, HuggingFace, or any configured provider) is responsible for:

-Understanding user queries

-Integrating retrieved corporate policy context

-Personalizing responses using employee metadata

-👤 4.
-Synthetic Employee Database

-A synthetic employee generator provides realistic employee profiles containing:

-Employment status

-Department

-Clearance level

-Role-specific responsibilities

-Training progress

-This allows the assistant to produce dynamic and personalized answers tailored to each employee.

-🖥️ 5.
-Streamlit Interface

-A clean and interactive UI built with Streamlit:

-Lets employees chat with the onboarding assistant

-Displays retrieved context when needed

-Provides a smooth user experience in web application form

-🏢 Business Context

-The Umbrella Corporation is a vast, multinational biotech and pharmaceutical conglomerate known for its advanced research and strict internal governance.
+- **Generative AI** for natural, context-aware responses
+- **Vector-based retrieval** to ground answers in real internal documents
+- **Synthetic employee profiles** to personalize the onboarding experience
+- **A user-friendly UI** built with Streamlit

+The result is a realistic AI assistant capable of answering questions about policies, work guidelines, safety protocols, and employee benefits using both **document-augmented knowledge** and **user-specific attributes**.

+---

+## 🧠 **Project Architecture & Technical Stack**

+The assistant is designed using a modern modular AI architecture centered around the **RAG pipeline**, consisting of the following components:

+### 🔗 **1.
+LangChain**

+LangChain orchestrates the entire workflow by:

+- Managing the LLM interaction
+- Handling prompt templates for personalization
+- Linking the LLM with the vector store retriever
+- Providing tools for document loading, splitting, and retrieval chains

+This ensures the application is **scalable, maintainable, and extendable** for real-world use cases.

+### 🗃️ **2.
+Chroma Vector Database**

+Company policies extracted from a PDF are embedded and stored in a **Chroma vector database**:

+- Text is chunked and embedded using an embedding model
+- Chroma stores and indexes these embeddings
+- Queries retrieve the most relevant context chunks

+This allows the assistant to provide **fact-grounded answers** with high relevance and minimal hallucination.

+### 🤖 **3.
+Large Language Model (LLM)**

+The selected LLM (OpenAI, HuggingFace, or other configured providers) is responsible for:

+- Understanding user queries
+- Integrating retrieved corporate policy context
+- Personalizing responses using employee data

+### 👤 **4.
+Synthetic Employee Database**

+A synthetic employee generator provides realistic profiles including:

+- Employment status
+- Department
+- Clearance level
+- Role-specific responsibilities
+- Training progress

+This ensures responses are **dynamic and tailored** to each employee.

+### 🖥️ **5.
+Streamlit Interface**

+A clean and interactive web interface built with **Streamlit**:

+- Allows employees to chat with the onboarding assistant
+- Displays retrieved context when necessary
+- Provides a smooth and intuitive user experience

+---

+## 🏢 **Business Context**

+The **Umbrella Corporation** is a large multinational biotech and pharmaceutical conglomerate known for its advanced research and strict internal governance.
 New employees must quickly understand:

-Safety protocols
+- Safety protocols

-Corporate compliance
+- Corporate compliance

-Research facility guidelines
+- Research facility guidelines

-Biohazard procedures
+- Biohazard procedures

-Human resources policies
+- Human resources policies

 This onboarding assistant helps new hires navigate these regulations efficiently, providing:

-Instant answers to onboarding questions
+- Instant answers to onboarding questions

-Guidance based on their employee profile
+- Guidance tailored to their employee profile

-Summaries of complex internal policies
+- Summaries of complex internal policies

-A faster, more engaging onboarding experience
+- A faster and more engaging onboarding experience

-Although fictional, the system design reflects real enterprise AI onboarding tools.
+Although fictional, the system design reflects **real enterprise AI onboarding tools**.

+---

-🚀 Features
+## 🚀 **Features**

-RAG-Enhanced Querying
+### **RAG-Enhanced Querying**
-Answers are grounded in the Umbrella regulations PDF.
+Answers are grounded in the Umbrella regulations PDF using Chroma vector search.

-Fully Personalized Responses
-Using employee-specific data for contextualized answers.

-Interactive Chat Interface
+### **Fully Personalized Responses**
+Employee-specific metadata is used to provide highly contextualized answers.

+### **Interactive Chat Interface**
-Built with Streamlit for seamless communication.
+Built with Streamlit for smooth two-way conversation.

-Searchable Regulatory Database
-Powered by Chroma and integrated through LangChain.

-Modular Design
+### **Searchable Regulatory Database**
+All policy documents are indexed and retrievable through LangChain + Chroma.

+### **Modular & Extensible Design**
-Easy to extend with more documents, new models, or other data sources.
+Easily add more documents, new models, or data sources.

+---